 Estimated by the Centers for Disease Control and Prevention, Smoking & Tobacco Use Fast Facts, 2010

 New insight into nicotine and its effect on the brain helps researchers develop novel approaches to treating tobacco addiction.

 One in every five U.S. deaths each year is smoking-related.
-Yet, dispite the health risks, more than 80 percent of smokers who try to quit fail within the first year, due to their chemical dependence.
-With support from national funding agencies such as the U.S. National Institutes of Health, and private and public partnerships, novel therapies born from basic research are fast becoming visible methods to help smokers quit for good.
+Yet, despite the health risks, more than 80 percent of smokers who try to quit fail within the first year, due to their chemical dependence.
+With support from national funding agencies such as the U.S. National Institutes of Health, and private and public partnerships, novel therapies born from basic research are fast becoming viable methods to help smokers quit for good.